 And how about the very unappealingly named “bean juice” to wash it down?
-Similar to soy milk, it’s made from mungo beans and served hot.
+Like soy milk, it’s been made from mungo beans and served hot.
 Mmmm…delicious…?!

-Why you should try it – It’ll certainly keep your hunger at bay and comes with a variety of fillings.
+Why you should try it – It’ll certainly keep your hunger at bay and comes with various fillings.
 Bean juice is very healthy too.

-Arguably the most common purely breakfast food is a rice congee called chok mu sap.
-It’s sort of like a porridge style rice dish with pork and maybe a raw egg.
+Arguably the most common purely breakfast Food is a rice congee called chok mu sap.
+It’s like a porridge-style rice dish with pork and maybe a raw egg.
 It’s as close to a bowl of cereal as you’ll find in these parts!

 Why you should try it – It’s usually offered with loads of extras like shredded pork, spring onions, garlic, ginger…you name it!
 Variety is the spice of life!